Welcome to LasikSucks4u!

-This website is to educate you to the dangers of having LASIK when you are not a proper candidate and the risks LASIK does to healthy eyes.
-This site is intended to show what CAN and HAS happened to many who were told they were "good candidates" when in fact they WERE NOT!.
-The information is here but it is still YOUR decision!
+This website is to educate you to the dangers of having Lasik when you are not a proper candidate.
+Before you consider Lasik, you must be sure it can be done safely, and that you are a proper candidate.
+Many will view this site as anti-lasik, but the intent is to show what can (and HAS happened).
+The information is here, but it is still YOUR decision!

-Please, your eyes are too important to risk for an unnecessary procedure!
+Please be safe - your eyes are too important to risk to just anybody.

 1. LASIK causes dry eye

 Dry eye is the most common complication of LASIK.
 Corneal nerves that are responsible for tear production are severed when the flap is cut.
 Medical studies have shown that these nerves never return to normal densities and patterns.
 Symptoms of dry eye include pain, burning, foreign body sensation, scratchiness, soreness and eyelid sticking to the eyeball.
 The FDA website warns that LASIK-induced dry eye may be permanent.
 Approximately 20% of patients in FDA clinical trials experienced "worse" or "significantly worse" dry eyes at six months after LASIK.(1) In 2014, an FDA study found that up to 28% of patients with no symptoms of dry eyes before LASIK reported dry eye symptoms at three months after LASIK.
 Moreover, corneal nerve damage during LASIK may lead to a chronic pain syndrome known as corneal neuralgia.

 2. LASIK results in loss of visual quality